rmitchellscott/xovi-qmd-extensions/README.md

 ### hideDevModeIcon.qmd
 Hides the developer mode icon next to the battery icon.

+### hidePageLabelsInFullscreen.qmd

+Hides the page numbers at the bottom of the screen when the toolbar is hidden.
+On the very last page the page numbers are still shown.
+To show the page numbers slide up from the bottom to show the page slider.

 ### hideZoomIndicator.qmd
 Auto-hides zoom indicator after 4 seconds (like the scrollbars).

+### miniLightSleep.qmd

+Replaces the light sleep banner with text saying "Sleeping" at the top right of the screen.

 ### preventNotebookZoomOut.qmd
 Forces all notebook pages to start at 1x zoom with optional horizontal offset.
 Only affects notebooks, only affects portrait orientation.
 Designed for the Paper Pro Move.

+### quickSettingsClockSerif.qmd

+Adds a clock to the quick settings menu in serif font.

 ### quickSettingsScreenshot.qmd
 Adds a screenshot button to the quick settings menu.